telegram-bot-csharp

 Using Webhooks

-If you prefer to use webhooks instead of polling, you can set up the webhook as follows:
+If you prefer to use webhooks instead of polling, you can configure the webhook as follows:

 var webhookUrl = "https://yourdomain.com/api/update";